MihmetCrido/Advent-of-Code/README.md

 ## Setup Instructions

+### Using the Automated Setup Script
+To simplify the setup process, we have provided a setup.sh script that handles all the installation steps for you.
+The script will:

+1. Check if Python 3 and pip are installed.
+2. Install the required Python packages (requests, beautifulsoup4, html2text).
+3. Prompt you to enter your Advent of Code session token to create or update the session.json file

+### Running the Setup Script

+1. Make the setup script executable by running:

+    `chmod +x setup.sh`

+2. Execute the setup script:

+    `./setup.sh`

+3. During the setup process, you will be prompted to enter your Advent of Code session token:

+* If you provide a token, it will be saved to a file named `session.json`.
+* If you leave the input blank, the session file will not be modified.

+This script streamlines the setup process and ensures that all dependencies are correctly installed and configured.

 ### Step 1: Obtain Your Session Cookie

 To download the puzzles, you'll need to log into the Advent of Code website and get your session cookie.
 This is required for authentication.